-Director Expertise, Experience and Attributes
+Director Expertise and Experience

-The Board of Directors is comprised of a diverse mix of directors with complementary expertise, experience and attributes, as summarized in the table below.
-Our directors may also have limited experience or attributes in addition to what is reflected in the "Number of Directors" column below.
-The "Number of Directors" columns below include Christopher B. Paisley, who is not nominated for election at the 2021 Annual Meeting and whose term as a director will end at the 2021 Annual Meeting.
+The Board of Directors is comprised of a diverse mix of directors with complementary expertise and experience, as summarized in the table below.
+Our directors may also have limited expertise and experience in addition to what is reflected in the "Number of Directors" column below.
+The "Number of Directors" columns below include Kelly Ducourty, who has decided not to stand for re-election at the 2022 Annual Meeting and whose term as a director will end at the 2022 Annual Meeting.